Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 7\.
 Finally, click on **Create**

 After selecting **Create**, you code should build and be tested within a minute or so.
-If the test is successfull you will see something similar to the following screen:
+If the test is successful you will see something similar to the following screen:

 <img src="https://dl.dropboxusercontent.com/u/7698973/cs105/EX01-HelloWorld/pull-request-submitted.png" width="740" height="350" />